|

 Approaching Basarbovo you will see the not so deep but scenic canyon of Rusenski Lom River - the photo in left, there is my camp place, I have pointed on the map above with "X". |

 Soon after living Basarbovo you will enter in Ruse.
 You will see the high bridge (road E85).
-Do not go there, enter in the town along the industry zone (the left road on the left photo). |
+Do not cross into Ruse via this bridge.
+Enter in the town along the industry zone (the left road on the left photo). |

 Pedalling further on the road N501, you will reach a place with a nice view toward Danube River next to hotel Riga. |